 RejectedMessage

-: A Base64 string containing the payment request that couldn't be processed.
+: a Base64 string containing the payment request that couldn't be processed.
 Decode this to get the original payment request as a JSON object.EventToNotify

 : RejectEventDetails

-: A message indicating why the payment terminal is unavailable.
+: a message indicating why the payment terminal is unavailable.

 Here's an example event notification for an unavailable payment terminal in a cloud integration: